 There is no doubt that the colours that are chosen for a project should be carried out in conjunction with the analysis of this theory and the use for each room.
 This is a great opportunity for you to decorate or incorporate them in your space depending on how you want to feel.

 Beige and neutrals

 Beige is neutral, calm, and relaxing.
-It has the advantage of being able to change its attributes depending on the color we pair it with, but its virtue lies in its flexibility: Add color details to generate feelings of joy and energy or darker hues for a sense of serenity.
+It has the advantage of being able to change its attributes depending on the colour we pair it with, but its virtue lies in its flexibility: Add colour details to generate feelings of joy and energy or darker hues for a sense of serenity.

 Pink, on the other hand, represents compassion, nurturing, and love, and depending on the hue, it can make a room playful and warm.

 Pink is generally used for children's rooms and in the beauty industry.
 The right shade can also bring a calming effect.

 It is a great accent colour, as well as a highlighter if used as dark and bright.
 While the creative use of pink can really liven up a space, it can just as easily overwhelm it.
 It is a colour that when accompanied by contrasting or golden tones can evoke luxury and glamour.